ParaToolsInc/taucmdr/docs/new_compiler.rst

 If ``mpicc`` does indeed wrap ``icc``, TAU Commander will check for a TAU installation that supports MPI and was configured with compatible Intel compilers.
 If no such configuration exists, TAU Commander will create one.
-It will use :any:`_CompilerFamily.show_wrapper_flags` to discover how ``mpicc`` alters the ``icc`` command line, and combine this information with information from the compiler role and family to generate the correct TAU configration command line, e.g.::
+It will use :any:`_CompilerFamily.show_wrapper_flags` to discover how ``mpicc`` alters the ``icc`` command line, and combine this information with information from the compiler role and family to generate the correct TAU configuration command line, e.g.::

    ./configure -cc=icc -c++=icpc -fortran=intel \